wleona88/Squad_A_Will_Leonard_FinalProject/README.md

 ## Instillation

-Use the package manager pip to install Flask.
+Use the package manager pip to install flask.
 ```bash
 pip install Flask
 ```